Dearest Lovely Blogfolk,

 It’s all been a bit quiet lately, hasn’t it?
 I had plenty of grand blog plans for festive recipes, Christmas dinner, Veganuary post(s), etc. But life, as it so often does, rudely stepped in and brought with it changes that were sad and difficult, and very much unplanned.

 Before Christmas my long-term relationship ended.
-I’m definitely not in a place to autopsy it right now, and the split happened during the tail end of a pretty grim period of depression/fatigue and the associated withdrawal-from-the-world that is my mental health brace position.
-So I guess I haven’t done much analysis, except to say that I do regret that things didn’t work out, and I feel very sorry for any failing(s) on my part to keep the relationship cultivated and healthy.
+I’m definitely not in a place to autopsy it right now, so I guess I haven’t done much analysis, except to say that I do regret that things didn’t work out, and I feel very sorry for any failing(s) on my part to keep the relationship cultivated and healthy.
 But I feel resolutely that this was the right thing to do, if painful in the short term.

 I am trying to let the positive voice take centre stage wherever possible at the moment.
 I am acknowledging and parking the negative thoughts and feelings as much as I can.
 I’ve even got a flipping mindfulness app and a counsellor, who gives me very sage advice and challenges my negative thinking.
 I have to write affirmations.
 IT IS HARD.

 So, life is really very much in flux right now.
 I am hoping to stay put in my current flat and am recruiting for a new flatmate at the moment.
 In the meantime, there are emotional and logistical hurdles for us both and I do sincerely hope that we navigate them positively and successfully, and each go on to find peace and happiness.